Travellers at Aoraki Mount Cook in New Zealand

 Andrew: Wow.

-Susan: Well, Akaunui Farm visit is I think the highlight of absolutely everyone’s tour in New Zealand that goes with MoaTrek.
-Well, Paul, the whole way down to the Akaunui Farm would say that we’re gonna have a typical…visit a typical New Zealand farmhouse for a typical New Zealand lunch.
-Every day a couple of times a day he would say this.
-So, once we get there and realize that there’s nothing typical about this farmhouse and certainly nothing typical about the lunch, it really was a great way to enter into it.
-The welcome that you receive from Di and Ian, who own the farmhouse there, run the farm is just extraordinary.
+The welcome that you receive from Di and Ian, who own the farmhouse there and run the farm is just extraordinary.
 They are interested in you, they listen to your name, they remember your name throughout the whole visit.
 The food was exceptional.
 They grow a lot of their own food, obviously, and everyone just loved it.
 We could have stayed there.
-None of us wanted to leave.
-So, that’s one of those big highlights.

-Andrew: Yeah.
-It’s always, the hardest thing about going there is getting people to leave.
+Andrew: It’s always, the hardest thing about going there is getting people to leave.
 No one ever wants to leave.

 Susan: No.

 Susan: Yeah, and it’s a beautiful home and they have so much beautiful family history on display.
 And they’re happy for you to wander through the house, they’re happy to answer questions about any of the photos that you see or any of the memorabilia that you see.
-Just so exceptionally welcoming.
-It was just beautiful.
-The other highlight I think needs to sort of, I started bragging about in some ways is that we got to see Mount Cook.
-Apparently not everyone gets to see the top of Mount Cook but we did when we were there and we’re so happy.

 Susan: Yeah, amazing.